Lie groupoids and algebroids applied to the study of uniformity and homogeneity of material bodies: Groupoids and Lie algebroids

-We call $X$ the \textit{base vector field of $D$}.
-So, a derivation on $A$ is characterized by two geometrical objects, $D$ and $X$. \end{itemize} \end{definition} Notice that the space of zeroth-order differential operators is contained in the space of derivations on $A$ ($X=0$) and this space is contained in the space of first-order differential operators.\\
+We call $\Theta$ the \textit{base vector field of $D$}.
+So, a derivation on $M$ is characterized by two geometrical objects, $D$ and $\Theta$. \end{definition} A classical example of derivation is given by the bracket of vector fields on a manifold $M$.
+In fact, let $\Theta$ be a vector field on $M$, the operator given by fixing $\Theta$ in the Lie bracket